Boulder King Soopers Employees Will Get Paid Leave For 2 More Months Following Deadly Shooting

 Additional Information From King Soopers:

 For assistance with ADA accessibility, please contact the Community Resource Center at (303) 778-2703 or email boulderresourcecenter@kingsoopers.com.
-For emergency assistance with a mental health crisis, please call 1 (844) 493-TALK (8255), text TALK to 38255 or go directly to our 24/7 walk-in center at 3180 Airport Road, BoulderMORE NEWS: City Of Aurora Has Open Spots At Weekend COVID Vaccine Clinics
+For emergency assistance with a mental health crisis, please call 1 (844) 493-TALK (8255), text TALK to 38255 or go directly to our 24/7 walk-in center at 3180 Airport Road, BoulderMORE NEWS: Arvada Car Theft Suspect Arrested After Police Use Blocking Technique To End Chase

 To accelerate critical response efforts, King Soopers and Colorado Healing Fund (CHF) are also offering customers easy ways to donate to the community.
 Customers can easily and quickly support CHF in the following ways: